zitacheng/ikki-test/README.md

 - The folder testA contains the classic files and some error management example
 - The folder testB contains more than 3 columns and with more line data
-- The folder testC contains metada that is inccorect
+- The folder testC contains metada that is incorect
-- The folder testD containsa a large data file to test
+- The folder testD contains a large data file to test